johnsirmon/scp/prd.md

 > *"When you're responsible for solving the issue but apparently not responsible enough to see the logs without asking permission from a team of coworkers, 2 robots, and someone who left the company."*

+> *"I'm cleared to close the incident—but seeing the logs first?
+Hold on, let's get approval from half the org chart."*

+> *"Nothing boosts productivity like waiting two hours for approval to read data I wrote myself yesterday."*

 **The Access Paradox**: You need the data to fix the problem, but can't access the data because of the problem you're trying to fix.
+Meanwhile, the customer is waiting, escalation calls are scheduled, and your manager wants updates on progress you can't make without the data you can't see.

+> *"Sure, I'll fix this Sev1 outage right after I fill out form B-47 to request permission to see error messages."*

+> *"Day 3 of the incident: Still waiting for data access.
+Customer asks for updates.
+I send them a haiku about bureaucracy."*

+> *"The approval system is down, so now I need approval to request approval to see why the approval system is down."*

+**The Real Cost**: Every minute spent waiting for data access is a minute not spent solving the actual problem.
+Customers don't care about your compliance theater—they want their services working.

 ## Solution